OrchardCMS/OrchardCore/src/docs/reference/modules/Resources/README.md

 <script asp-name="bootstrap" at="Foot"></script>
 ```

-Styles, however, are always injected in the header section of the HTML document.
+Link and styles tag helpers always inject into the header section of the HTML document regardless of the `at` value.

 #### Inline definition